frankko/Artboard-Tools/README.md

 ## Zoom Artboard to Fit ( cmd+4 )

-The equivalent of selecting an artboard and doing “Zoom Selection” (cmd+2), but it always zooms the whole artboard, even if you’ve selected a layer within the artboard.
+The equivalent of selecting an artboard and doing “Zoom Selection” (cmd+2), but this plugin always zooms out and centers the current artboard, even if you’ve selected a layer within the artboard.

 ## Select Prev Artboard ( cmd+[ ), Select Next Artboard ( cmd+] )